tomcuchta/timescalecalculus/README.md

 Pull requests are welcome!
 Please feel free to contribute to this code.

 ## Known usage in the literature
-``David Grow, Nick Wintz.
+``David Grow and Nick Wintz.
 Bilinear state systems on an unbounded time scale.
 Appl.
 Math.
-Comput.
-To appear, 2021.``
+Comput., 397:Paper No. 125917, 14, 2021.``

 ``F. Ayça Çetinkaya, Tom Cuchta.
 Sturm-Liouville and Riccati Conformable Dynamic Equations.
 Adv.
 Dyn.
 Syst.
 Appl., 15(1):1–13, 2020.``